 History of Rathbeggan National School

 The school promotes a strong focus on educational and sporting initiatives.
-In 2012, Rathbeggan delighted in the achievement of Diarmuid MacMurchadha, a sixth class pupil, who won the Meath Eason Spelling Bee.
-Students annually participate in the RDS Primary Science Fair.
+In 2012, Rathbeggan delighted in the achievement of Diarmuid MacMurchadha, a sixth class pupil, who won the Meath Eason Spelling Bee Competition.
+Students participate in the RDS Primary Science Fair and indeed Science Week activities in our school.
 In 2013, for the first time ever, Rathbeggan was represented at the All Ireland Credit Union Schools Quiz, held at the RDS, Dublin.

 September 2013 marked another milestone in the history of the school when a new two storey two classroom extension was completed.